Societal racism: Background and importance

-White supremacy

 White supremacy can refer to societal racism or individual, formal racism related to the identity of white people.

-In the United Kingdom

 The use of the British word “chav” has been described as a form of "social racism".

 In the United States

 California Governor Gavin Newsom speaks in May 2020 about societal racism in the wake of the murder of George Floyd.

-George M. Fredrickson has written that societal racism is deeply embedded in American culture and that in the 18th century, societal racism had already emerged with the purpose of maintaining a white-dominated society, and that "societal racism does not require an ideology to sustain it so long as it was taken for granted".
+George M. Fredrickson has written that societal racism is deeply embedded in American culture, that in the 18th century it had already emerged with the purpose of maintaining a white-dominated society, and that "[it] did not require an ideology to sustain it so long as it was taken for granted."
 When looking specifically at structural racism within the United States of America it is the formalization of practices that frequently put whites, or Caucasians, in a position of advantage while at the same time being consistently detrimental to people of color, such as African Americans, Hispanics, Native Americans, Pacific Islanders, Asians, and Middle Easterners.
 This position of advantage often entails: more opportunities to hold positions of power; privilege, white privilege; and superior treatment by institutions.
 This results in racial inequalities between whites and other ethnic groups which often manifest as issues of poverty or health disparities between the groups.